How to Make Pickles – Refrigerator Method

 1. Clean the Jars

 Make sure that the jars are freshly cleaned before using them.
 This recipe will use four 1L jars.
-Water bathing requires the jars to be boiled before hand but with the quick pickling method this isn’t required.
-Wash the jars in the dishwasher or you can wash them by hand in hot water.
+To sanetize the jars, either wash them in the dishwasher or you can pour boiling water into them.

 2. Clean and Prep Cucumbers & Dill